vizinbali/vizinbali.github.io/_posts/2021-09-02-perilaku-konsumen-wine-di-jawa-bali.md

   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>

 I initially used Tableau Prep to clean and transform the data.
-However, I eventually found the cleansing process to be challenging due to the open-ended nature of some of the more important questions, such as favourite wine brand and consumer opinions regarding wine produced in Indonesia (referred to as 'local wine' in the questionnaire).

-At some point, I had to manually clean and extract the question's results in Microsoft Excel, before saving them as separate data sources from the main workbook.
-As these two questions focus on words and phrases, I decided to generate word clouds on Tableau.
+However, I found the cleansing process to be challenging due to the open-ended nature of some of the more important questions, such as favourite wine brands and consumer opinions regarding local wines.
+As these two questions focus on words and phrases, I decided to separate them from the main workbook and generate word clouds on Tableau Desktop.

 <div class='tableauPlaceholder' id='viz1635909419951' style='position: relative'><noscript><a href='#'>
   <img alt=' ' src='https:&#47;&#47;public.tableau.com&#47;static&#47;images&#47;Wi&#47;WineQuestionnaire-MerkWineFavorit&#47;Dashboard1&#47;1_rss.png' style='border: none' />